Approximations of Geometrically Ergodic Reversible Markov Chains

-We assume throughout that $P$ is the transition kernel for a Markov chain on a countably generated state space $\mathcal{X}$ which is reversible with respect to a stationary probability distribution $\pi$.
-We further assume that $P$ is $L_2(\pi)$-geometrically ergodic, with geometric convergence rate $0<\rho=(1-\alpha)<1$.
-We let $\Vert \cdot\Vert_2 $ denote the usual norm in $L_2(\pi)$, as well the corresponding operator norm on $\mathcal{B}(L_2(\pi))$.
+We assume throughout that $P$ is the transition kernel for a Markov chain on a countably generated state space $\mathcal{X}$ with $\sigma$-algebra $\Sigma$, which is reversible with respect to a stationary probability measure, $\pi$, and is $\pi$-irreducible and aperiodic.
+We call the Markov chain induced by $P$ the ``original'' chain.
+The $\pi$-reversibility of $P$ makes it natural to work in $L_2(\pi)$ since, in this case, $P$ is a self-adjoint linear operator on a Hilbert space.
+This allows us access to the rich, elegant, and mature spectral theory of such operators.
+See for example \citep[Chapter~12]{rudin1991functional} and \citep[Chapter~22]{douc2018markov}.
+We further assume that $P$ is $L_2(\pi)$-geometrically ergodic with factor $0<(1-\alpha)<1$.
+Equivalent definitions of $L_2(\pi)$-geometrically ergodic are given in \cref{rr97thm2}.
+This assumption is weaker than the Doeblin condition used by \citep{johndrow2015approximations}, which implies uniform ergodicity.